Wondering about growing chamomile?

 How do you grow chamomile?

 It’s a really easy plant to grow, especially in Zones 4-9.
-Both varieties need sun to flower but the plants don’t care for extremely hot weather.
+Both annual and perennial chamomile varieties need sun to flower but the plants don’t care for extremely hot weather.
 When the temperature climbs, the plants tend to get leggy and aren’t likely to flower.
 Because of this, those growing in places with hot summers might want to grow Roman chamomile or plant their annual chamomile early in order to get the most blossoms.

 In climates with longer growing seasons, it can flower a second time.
 It’s best to sheer the plants back after the first bloom to encourage new flowers and to keep the plants looking compact and healthy.
 The perennial version will often keep some green foliage over the winter, which can be a nice way to keep a little winter color.